 Visit your health care provider(s) prior to your departure to ask for advice about how to manage your personal health concerns while abroad.
 The organization or institution arranging your program may also request that you have your doctor (and mental health professional, if applicable) complete a special health evaluation form.
 In most cases, your health should not disqualify you from studying abroad.
 Your doctors, advisors, and coordinators will either find ways to accommodate your needs on your preferred program, or they will suggest alternative programs or countries, or a later departure date.

 Obtaining a UNL Health Clearance is a requirement to participate in any education abroad program administered by UNL.
-If you do not comply with this requirement, then you will not be approved to participate in, or may be dismissed at your own expense from, the education abroad program.
+If you do not comply with this requirement, then you will not be approved to participate in, or may be dismissed at your own expense from the program.
 (Note: If your education abroad program is administered by another organization or institution, and the administering organization or institution will collect health information from you using its own processes, then you are exempt from obtaining a UNL Health Clearance).

 1) Confidential Health History Form